0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 This age applied to human societies until the invention of agriculture, animal husbandry, and the emergence of subsistence farming.

 The **Age of Cyclical Nature** is characterized as a time that is proto-historical.
 When agriculture began, communities invested labor into the land, imbuing it with content.
-This attached the community to the land, and therefore enclosed the community within cultivated property--one surrounded by a differentiated region of uncultivated lands.
+This attached the community to space, and therefore enclosed the community within cultivated property—one surrounded by a differentiated region of uncultivated lands.
-This was a shift from the nomadic seasonal cycle, returning people to undifferentiated but similar places, giving way to the agrarian perception of the return of a set of gestures in time (planting, harvesting, etc) attached to a single place.
+This was a shift from the nomadic seasonal cycle, returning people to undifferentiated but similar places and a familiar set of gestures in time
+(planting, harvesting, etc) that were attached to a single place.
 Agrarian society, therefore generated the spatial modality of "differentiated property" and "undifferentiated lands".
 The transition from the pastoral nomadism of the Age of Gods & Men to settled agriculture marked the end of an idle and unattached freedom, and the beginning of labor.
 The Agrarian society and agricultural mode of production is governed by the rhythm of the seasons, and as such is the implementation of **Cyclical time** in its fullest development.

 The **Age of Kings** emerged from the practice of permanent agricultural settlements, and the growth of cities.[^braudel2] The Age of Kings is characterized by the division of social classes, each specializing in a different aspect of the total production of society: farmers, warriors, priests, and the nobility.
 The nobility organized social labor on the basis of the accumulation of wealth in the form of <span className="note"><small>Surplus value during the Age of Kings was the total amount of crop remaining after farmers fed themselves and paid taxes.</small>surplus value</span>.
-This class also appropriated the _temporal surplus value_ that resulted from the exploitation of the farming class.
+This class appropriated the _temporal surplus value_ that resulted from the exploitation of the farming class.
 Surplus time was invested into the development of a new form of power: the control of spatial territory and the development of history that was at the sole discretion of the nobility.
 The development of history is a new form of power controlled by the nobility over the direction, management, and recording of historical time.
 This is a power inaccessible to the laboring and agrarian classes.